What Scheme is taught at Langafel?

 The children in EYFS will have discrete phonics teaching input daily by teachers and support staff.
-The sessions last between twenty to twenty-five minutes.
+The sessions last between twenty and twenty-five minutes.
 There will also be constant and enhanced activities within the environment available for children to explore independently throughout the day.

-Discrete daily phonics teaching of twenty to twenty-five minutes will continue in Key Stage 1 and be taught by teachers and support staff. with additional support staff available and utilised for smaller group work as necessary.
+Discrete daily phonics teaching of twenty to twenty-five minutes will continue in Key Stage 1 and be taught by teachers and support staff, with additional support staff available and utilised for smaller group work as necessary.
 There will also be constant and enhanced activities within learning for children to experience throughout the day.